Milwaukee Brewers: 1970–1977

-1978–1993
+1978–1993 (ball-in-glove logo)

 The Brewers unveiled new uniforms for the 1978 season.
 The uniforms continued to use the pullover jersey/beltless pants combo, and featured pinstripes with a solid-blue collar and waistband.
 The road uniforms continued to be powder blue, but for the first time the city name, "Milwaukee", graced the chest in an upward slant in script form (It was the first time "Milwaukee" appeared on any MLB jersey; the Braves never displayed the city name on their road jerseys during their 13 seasons in the city).

-In addition, this season saw the introduction of the logo that was to define the club: "M" and "B" in the shape of a baseball glove.
+In addition, the Brewers introduced the ball-in-glove logo that contained an "M" and "B" in the shape of a baseball glove.
 The logo was designed by Tom Meindel, an art history student at the University of Wisconsin-Eau Claire.
 The home cap was solid blue, and the road cap was blue with a yellow front panel.
 Additionally, their batting helmets had a white front panel.
 The club wore these uniforms in their pennant-winning season of 1982.
 Only minor changes were made until 1990; the color of the road uniforms changed to gray in 1985 while the blue-yellow-blue road cap and white-paneled batting helmets were abandoned at the same time.

 In 1990, the Brewers made significant modifications to their uniforms, switching from pullover to button-down jerseys (the last American League team to do so; four National League teams still wore pullovers in 1990).
 Their individual uniforms showed other changes as well; at home, the blue piping was removed and the block lettered "BREWERS" was changed to a script version with a tail similar to the script used on road uniforms, while those outfits had their piping changed from blue-yellow-blue to blue-yellow.
 The road jerseys were the first uniforms in franchise history to feature player names on the back, introduced in the first year of this uniform set; names were added to the home jerseys beginning in 1993, the last year of this set.